salemigroup/gds2_geant4/README.md

 ## Description
 * Converts GDS files into Geant4 geometries for use with G4CMP.
 * Designed for superconducting devices, ~200 nm films on ~0.5 mm substrate.
-    - For other applications, noteably semiconductor devices, this will likely not work properly.
+    - For other applications, notably semiconductor devices, this will likely not work properly.
 * This is not a fully automatic process, users are expected to still use their brains.